exacheck/exacheck-website/index.md

 [ExaCheck][ExaCheck GitHub] works in conjunction with [ExaBGP][ExaBGP GitHub] to health check services and announce BGP routes based on the availability of those services.

-ExaCheck is configured in a YAML based configuration file ([example][ExaCheck Sample Configuration]) which allows for easy configuration of health checks without having to create scripts.
+ExaCheck is configured in a YAML or JSON based configuration file ([example][ExaCheck Sample Configuration]) which allows for easy configuration of health checks without having to create scripts.

 ## Example Usage Scenario